Elir-Mahad/jokes/README.md

 # Jokes expo app

-I've separated the app components into 2 folders.
+The app's components are separated into 2 folders.
 The navigation folder contains the react navigations screens.The components folder contains all the non-navigation components.
 Here is a folder-based breakdown:

     App
     navigation